Periodic Audio launch their elements series of IEMs ranging from the $99 Mg, $199 Ti to the top of the line $299 beryllium Be.

-Inside you get the exact same accessories and carry case which is reminiscent of one of those old style Copenhagen snuff boxes from yonder years.
-Its tight, compact and will just about fits in the tips and IEMs but it will fit very nicely into a jacket pocket.
+Inside you get the exact same accessories and carry case which is reminiscent of one of those old-style Copenhagen snuff boxes from yonder years.
+It’s tight, compact, and will just about fit in the tips and IEMs but it will fit very nicely into a jacket pocket.

 Beyond that, each box will also contain a single quarter jack adapter, your silicone single, dual flange and foam tips, and an airline adapter.
 Both jacks are gold-plated finished.

 Click On Page 2 below for Sound Impressions & Comparisons